 Visit Leicester Square

-The Strand Palace Hotel is situated just a few minutes’ walk from the hustle and bustle of Leicester Square – London’s centre of showbiz.
+If you’re planning on visiting Leicester Square, we’re located just a few minutes walk from the hustle and bustle of Leicester Square – London’s centre of showbiz.
 With a broad range of cosy rooms, it’s the ideal place to stay with entertainment on your doorstep.

 Leicester Square is in the City of Westminster borough, and part of the capital’s famous Soho area.
 Only a few minutes from these transport links, The Strand Palace Hotel gives you access to all sorts of entertainment, including the great theatres of the West End, and the bars and restaurants of Covent Garden.